aptech/docs/docs/CR-sorthcsorthcc.rst

 ----------------
 .. function:: sorthcc(x, c)

-    :param x: NxK matrix or string array.
+    :param x:
-    :type x: TODO
+    :type x: NxK matrix or string array

-    :param c: scalar specifying one column of x to sort on.
+    :param c:
-    :type c: TODO
+    :type c: scalar specifying one column of x to sort on

     :returns: y (*TODO*), NxK matrix or string array equal to x and sorted on the column c.